 The Committee meets as required but also undertakes informal meetings as part of their remit and to stay abreast of what is happening.
 Minutes of recent meetings are archived here.

 An Annual General Meeting is due once a year.
-The last such was on 15 January 2015.
-The record of the meeting is available here.
-The next AGM is scheduled for 18.30 on Wed 9 March 2016 at the Holiday Inn Express at The Kings Gap.
+The last such was on 23 October 2017.
+The record of the meeting is available on this website.
+The next AGM is scheduled for 18.30 on Wed 5 June 2019 in the former Town Hall at The Quadrant.

 Current Committee of Volunteer Local Residents

 |Mrs Kitty Whitford||0151 632 3608||Mrs Sue Evans||0151 632 4421|